bluewaysw/pcgeos/TechDocs/Markdown/Tools/tini.md

 `doubleClickTime = <number of ticks>`

-This field specifies the time threshhold between clicks which should be recognized as a double-click.
+This field specifies the time threshold between clicks which should be recognized as a double-click.
 This time is expressed in 1/60th second "ticks".
 The default value is 20.